-It’s quick; its rich, it’s chocolaty – what more do you need.
+It’s quick; it’s rich, it’s chocolaty – you don’t need nothing more!

 - Add your mixture back to the pan and continue to cook on a medium heat, stirring all the time, until the mixture is thick and glossy.

 - Remove from the heat and cool slightly before pouring into your serving dishes.

 - Leave to one side or in the fridge for about 2 hours to cool completely before serving.